chaitu65c/reddit_guide/README.md

 #### Must Take (While these classes may be optional in the curriculum, you will use the knowledge gained in these classes throughout your career)

-Computer Networks: Highly recommended as it helps you understand Web protocols like REST, HTTP vs HTTPS, TCP vs UDP, etc.
+**Computer Networks**: Highly recommended as it helps you understand Web protocols like REST, HTTP vs HTTPS, TCP vs UDP, etc.

-Operating Systems/UNIX: Most important class.
+**Operating Systems/UNIX**: Most important class.
 Teaches you important things such as the kernel, Threads vs Processes and Process Schedulers.

-Databases/SQL: It’s very likely that your job as a software engineer will be to interact with databases.
+**Databases/SQL**: It’s very likely that your job as a software engineer will be to interact with databases.
 It’s really good to understand what they are before you enter the industry

-Programming Languages: Teaches you trade offs between languages like C and Python.
+**Programming Languages**: Teaches you trade offs between languages like C and Python.
 It definitely helps when you need to pick up brand new languages!

 #### Good to Have

-Full-stack web dev (pref MERN stack, our school offered both LAMP and MERN)
+**Full-stack web dev** (pref MERN stack, our school offered both LAMP and MERN)

-Very deep understanding of at least one language.
-(You’ll be surprised to learn how many students who graduate fail to do this
+**Very deep understanding of at least one language.** (You’ll be surprised to learn how many students who graduate fail to do this)

-Semester/Year-Long Capstone course (pref working with a company) if your school supports it: an internship where you get credits instead of money.
+**Semester/Year-Long Capstone course (pref working with a company) if your school supports it:** an internship where you get credits instead of money.

-Compilers
+**Compilers**: Teaches you how programming languages are implemented 'under the hood.'

-Human Computer Interaction: If you weren’t able to learn Full-stack web dev
+**Human Computer Interaction**: If you weren’t able to learn Full-stack web dev

 ### How do I succeed in these classes?

 /u/rishiss: You’re more than likely coughing up hundreds, if not thousands, to attend university.
 It makes no sense to not take full advantage of the course and course staff.

-Do the readings beforehand – Dr. K explains [how studying before class is an OP mechanic](https://www.youtube.com/watch?v=mlk0NAA3I48), also highly recommend this video on [how to study](https://www.youtube.com/watch?v=Lw4dMehQkgs) by him as well
+**Do the readings beforehand** – Dr. K explains [how studying before class is an OP mechanic](https://www.youtube.com/watch?v=mlk0NAA3I48), also highly recommend this video on [how to study](https://www.youtube.com/watch?v=Lw4dMehQkgs) by him as well

-Attend EVERY lecture, sit at the front of the class – I’ve seen a metric fuck ton of students in the back of the class with their laptops shopping, trading stocks, scrolling through Reddit, even watching lesbian hentai.
+**Attend EVERY lecture, sit at the front of the class** – I’ve seen a metric fuck ton of students in the back of the class with their laptops shopping, trading stocks, scrolling through Reddit, even watching lesbian hentai.
 By sitting in the front of the class, you’re forced to stay engaged (and close your porn tabs).

-Take notes on Google Docs – I’ve heard a lot of people say taking notes with pen and paper is better for memory retention, health, w.e.
+**Take notes on Google Docs** – I’ve heard a lot of people say taking notes with pen and paper is better for memory retention, health, w.e.
 But tbh, there are times where I can’t keep up with the prof or I want to enter my code into the IDE to see what happens.
 I  do a three way split; Google Docs on the left, IDE on top right and terminal (to compile, see output, make new file, etc) on bottom left.
 Make sure to note down the date and topic of the lecture.
 Write questions you have in comments.
 Highlight important information and possible test questions.
 Share the link with friends!

-Make a study guide, even though the professor does not give you one – Using my Google Docs notes, I compile the highlighted information into a summarized study guide.
+**Make a study guide, even though the professor does not give you one** – Using my Google Docs notes, I compile the highlighted information into a summarized study guide.
 It’s a fantastic review tool.
 I’ve even shared the study guide with professors/classmates and gotten their feedback and extra information.

-Go to office hours and become close with 2-3 professors – Some jobs and most masters/PHD programs require letters of recommendation.
+**Go to office hours and become close with 1-2 professors** – Some jobs and most masters/PHD programs require letters of recommendation.
 While you could get reccs from your work, its great to get a letter from someone in academia, especially if they’re established in the field you are pursuing.
 Get your ass to office hours and show professors that you are curious and motivated by asking questions about assignments, career, or even personal interests.
 They provide a cornucopia of opportunities, including research, letters of recc, or even the opportunity to pursue a PHD under them.

-START EARLY ON ASSIGNMENTS – I can’t count the number of times starting an assignment early saved my ass.
+**START EARLY ON ASSIGNMENTS** – I can’t count the number of times starting an assignment early saved my ass.
 Starting early gives you time to deal with the unexpected: the family emergencies, the late night hangout with friends, the memory leak on line 74.
 Procrastination is like playing Russian Roulette with your CS career, don’t take the chance.

 In the quarters where I attended half of the lectures, never read the book, and crammed before due dates and exams, I was averaging a B in my classes.
 In the quarters where I followed the steps above, I never got a grade lower than an A-.